Chapter 1 – Internet and Web Basics

 New generic Top Level Domain (gTLD) Names

 It often seems like all the best .com domain names are already taken, but that won't be a problem much longer with ICANN's release of new generic Top Level Domain (gTLD) extensions.
-New gTLDs that were announced late 2013 and early 2014 include a wide variety of options such as those listed below.
+Here are some gTLDs that were added in 2017 and 2018:

 The Internet & Web — Critical Thinking